Florida Atlantic University: Academics

 As of 2021, the university's student body consists of 24,663 undergraduates, 3,380 graduate students, 440 doctoral students, and 254 medical students.
-In 2021, the undergraduate student body consisted 61% ethnic minorities and includes students from more than 180 countries.
-Florida Atlantic has long ranked as the most racially, ethnically and culturally diverse institution in Florida's State University System.
+In 2021, the undergraduate student body consisted of 61% ethnic minorities and includes students from more than 180 countries.
+Florida Atlantic has long ranked as the most racially, ethnically, and culturally diverse institution in Florida's State University System.
 U.S. News & World Report has ranked FAU the 27th most diverse university in the nation.
 For the incoming freshman class of fall 2021, the acceptance rate was 60%.

 The university has ten colleges which altogether offer over 180 different bachelor's, master's and doctoral degree programs: the Charles E. Schmidt College of Science, Charles E. Schmidt College of Medicine, Christine E. Lynn College of Nursing, College of Social Work and Criminal Justice, College of Business, College of Education, College of Engineering and Computer Science, Dorothy F. Schmidt College of Arts and Letters, Harriet L. Wilkes Honors College, and the Graduate College.

 The university offers two honors options: the Harriet L. Wilkes Honors College and a University Scholars Program.
 The Wilkes Honors College is located on the John D. MacArthur campus in Jupiter, Florida.
-It offers a liberal arts education in the platform of a public university, yet is comparable to a private liberal arts college.
+It offers a liberal arts education in the context of a public university, yet is comparable to a private liberal arts college.
 The Boca Raton campus houses the University Scholars Program, which offers special honors seminars, forums, courses, and advanced course substitution for freshmen.